-As discussed in Note 5, Debt, the Company's Maniago, Italy location obtained borrowings from two separate lenders during fiscal 2022.
+In fiscal 2022, the Company's Maniago, Italy location obtained borrowings from two separate lenders.
 The first loan was for \$1.2 million with repayment terms of six years.
 A second loan with a five year term was obtained in the amount of \$1.0 million.
 The proceeds of the first loan is to be used for working capital purposes, the proceeds of the second loan are earmarked for capital investment.
 The Company repaid \$1.2 million of its Company's foreign term loans in 2022.